ravigahlla/flashcard_app/README.md

 to-do:
 - fix alignment/auto-layout issues for flashcard front/back/full controller view
 - fix flashcard back textview scrolling limitation (one way to do this is the make the main flashcard a UIView, and then the FrontFlashcard a StackedView, and add it is a subview to the main flashcard, but maxed out in size)
-- is there a way of not instantiating and storing both sides of the flashcard, instantiating when necessary?
+- is there a way of not instantiating and storing both sides of the flashcard, instantiating when necessary? for a little bit of memory efficiency
 - write unit tests for flashcard and flashcards
 -- include swipe tests for flashcard unit tests
 - fix-up icon errors